 Seattleites are the first to admit that Seattle traffic is frustratingly migraine-inducing.
 Between the high cost of parking and the stop-and-go traffic, the idea of commuting to work in Downtown Seattle is probably frightening for new residents, but there is hope!
 Seattle transit is catching on exponentially.
-In fact, Seattle recently surpassed Chicago as the 2nd most bus-reliant city in the United States… but that’s not the only way to get around in the Puget Sound.
+In fact, the Seattle area led the nation in the highest amount of people choosing public transit.
+In 2017 new riders added 4.7 million trips resulting in an all time high of 191.7 MILLION... but that’s not the only way to get around in the Puget Sound.
 Public Transit comes with a plethora of other options, including:

 So fear not, new (and future) Seattleites!
-In the coming weeks, we’re giving you the run down on everything you need to know about Seattle’s Public Transportation, keeping you prepared when the time comes to commute to your new job in the city.
+We have provided the run down on everything you need to know about Seattle’s Public Transportation, keeping you prepared when the time comes to commute to your new job in the city.
 We start today with the ORCA Card.

 There are many employers in the Seattle area that will offer employees free or discounted ORCA Card monthly passes to make getting to and from work a little bit easier.
 Additionally, if you find yourself on a tighter, more limited income, King County offers the ORCA Lift Card to income-qualified residents.